kbastani/event-sourcing-microservices-example/README.md

 #### Deploy with Helm

-see [deployment/helm/event-sourcing-microservices-example/README.md](Install ESME via Helm) for instructions on using the include Helm chart to deploy.
+see [Install Social Network via Helm](deployment/helm/social-network/README.md) for instructions on using the include Helm chart to deploy.
 Otherwise you can try to use docker...

 #### Deploy with Docker